guffre/mglib/README.md

 - **NoAPI Functions**
   - Call Windows APIs *without directly linking* to them or importing their symbols.
-  - Useful for stealth operations or avoiding detection in certain environments.
   - I've included the `_api_hashes.h` header with the hashes I've used.
 It might grow.

 ---

 ## Build and Usage

 You can build both Debug and Release versions of the library using the provided `build.bat` script.
-Just run it from the root of the repository:
+Just run it from the root of the repository.
+A quick note if you're wondering why not a VS project, why not a Makefile?
+It's because this is Windows and I don't want to depend on any external programs.
+I just want to run `cl thing.c` for my hobby projects.

 ```
 build.bat          :: Builds debug by default
 build.bat release  :: Builds release if you specify as 1st argument
 ```

-This script will generate the `.lib` and `.dll` outputs and place them in the appropriate `build`  directory.
+This script will generate the `.lib` and `.dll` outputs and place them in the `build`  directory.

 ### Static Linking